Police arrest man suspected of killing Utah college student

 “This was the same time as Mackenzie’s phone stopped receiving any further data or location services,” he said.

 He declined to say whether or how exactly they knew each other.
-Ajayi has acknowledged texting with Lueck around 6 p.m. on June 16, but denied talking to her after or knowing what she looked like – despite having photos of her on his phone, Brown said.
+Ajayi has acknowledged texting with Lueck around 6 p.m. on June 16, but denied talking to her later, knowing what she looked like or having seen any online profile for her — despite having several photos, including a profile picture, Brown said.

 The police chief said investigators were seeking to determine if others were involved.
 A second person was questioned at the time of his arrest and later released, Brown said.